 Secondly, VOX mode helps baby monitors also relax by saving battery on the display unit.
 The camera microphone picks up sound consistently waiting for a change in noise levels.
-The moment it picks up a noise, the camera turns on your monitor with a beep notifying you about the noise, which could be the baby crying or something else, but YOU KNOW.
+The moment it picks up noise, the camera turns on your monitor with a beep notifying you about the noise, which could be the baby crying or something else, but YOU KNOW.

-Depending on the child, the room ambiance along with where the monitor’s camera unit is mounted, you may have to adjust the sensitivity of the microphone in the baby camera (which you can find in good baby monitors).
+Depending on the child, the room ambiance along where the monitor’s camera unit is mounted, you may have to adjust the sensitivity of the microphone in the baby camera (which you can find in good baby monitors).

 Adjusting the VOX Sensitivity on the Baby Monitor